Interpolation in extensions of first-order logic: Abstract

 \section{Abstract}

-We provide a constructive proof of the interpolation theorem for extensions of classical first order logic with a special type of geometric axioms, called singular geometric axioms.
-As a corollary, we obtain a direct proof of interpolation for first-order logic with identity.
+We prove a generalization of Maehara's lemma to show that the extensions of classical and intuitionistic first-order logic with a special type of geometric axioms, called singular geometric axioms, have Craig's interpolation property.
+As a corollary, we obtain a direct proof of interpolation for (classical and intuitionistic) first-order logic with identity, as well as interpolation for several mathematical theories, including the theory of equivalence relations, (strict) partial and linear orders, and various intuitionistic order theories such as apartness and positive partial and linear orders.

-Interpolation is a central result in first-order logic.
-It asserts that for any theorem $A \to B$ there exists a formula $C$, called \emph{interpolant}, such that $A \to C$ and $C \to B$ are also theorems and $C$ only contains non-logical symbols that are contained in both $A$ and $B$.
+Craig's interpolation theorem \cite{Craig1957} is a central result in first-order logic.
+It asserts that for any theorem $A \to B$ there exists a formula $C$, called \emph{interpolant}, such that $A \to C$ and $C \to B$ are also theorems and $C$ only contains non-logical symbols that are contained in both $A$ and $B$ (and if $A$ and $B$ have no non-logical symbols in common, then either $\neg A$ is a theorem or $B$ is).
 The aim of this paper is to extend interpolation beyond first-order logic.
-In particular, we show how to prove interpolation in Gentzen's sequent calculi with \emph{singular geometric rules}, a special case of geometric rules investigated in \cite{Negri2003}.
-Interestingly, singular geometric rules include the rules for first-order logic with identity (as well as those for the theory of strict partial orders and other order theories).
-Thus, from interpolation for singular geometric rules, we obtain a direct proof of interpolation for first-order logic with identity, while the existing techniques are based on indirect maneuvers such as the reduction to the case of pure first-order logic.
+In particular, we show how to prove interpolation in extensions of intuitionistic and classical sequent calculi with \emph{singular geometric rules}, a special case of geometric rules investigated in \cite{Negri2003}.
+Interpolation for singular geometric rules will be obtained by generalizing a standard result, reportedly due to Maehara in \cite{Takeuti1987} and known as \textquotedblleft Maehara's lemma\textquotedblright{} \cite{Maehara1960}.\footnote{In this work we shall not consider semantic methods to prove interpolation.
+These have been applied extensively to non-classical logics in \cite{GabbayMaksimova2005}; there are also proofs of interpolation for non-classical logics that are more similar to our approach, especially \cite{BaazIemhoff2005,FittingKuznets2015,Kuznets2018}.}